filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 _Note:_ Uniform power also means that all similarly-sized sectors committed at the same epoch would require the same initial pledge.
 Similarly, the expected day reward and storage pledge metadata values depend only on activation epoch.
 The per-sector values maintained to track penalties for replaced CC sectors (from pre-SnapDeals) become technically redundant.
 We could maintain historical pledge/reward values for the network just in the power and reward actors (instead of storing each of these numbers in chain state hundreds of times per epoch).
-This proposal excludes those changes, in the name of making a smaller total change while still achieving the removal of sector quality.
+Removing these per-sector values would improve scalability of sector accounting, but this proposal excludes those changes in the name of making a smaller total change while still achieving the decoupling of deals from consensus.

 ### Storage market actor accounts for verified deal space-time
 The storage market actor becomes responsible for accounting for providers' storage of verified deals,